-- Young people and their relationships: Students will consider their relationships with family, their connections with friends and the influence of international popular youth culture on young people. - Traditions and values in a contemporary society: Students will consider how the traditions and values of Chinese-speaking communities are maintained in multicultural environments and in a changing society. - The changing nature of work: Students will consider how advances in communication technologies and changes in expectations and aspirations affect future study and employment. - The individual as a global citizen: Students will consider a range of global issues, such as environmental concerns and the impact of global events on individuals and society. - Chinese identity in the international context: Students will consider the place of Chinese-speaking communities in the world, including migration experiences both locally and internationally
+- Young people and their relationships: Students consider their relationships with family, their connections with friends and the influence of international popular youth culture on young people. - Traditions and values in contemporary society: Students consider how the traditions and values of Chinese-speaking communities are maintained in multicultural environments and in a changing society. - The nature of work: Students consider the opportunities afforded bilingual students in Australian and Chinese contexts and how advances in communication technologies and changes in expectations and aspirations affect future study and employment. - The individual as a global citizen: Students consider the notion of 'global citizen' and how this concept affects notions of environment, migration and technology, and the impact of global events and trends on the individual in Australia and elsewhere. - Australian identity: Students consider the changing nature of Australian identity, from the viewpoints of a range of groups such as Aboriginal and Torres Strait Islander Peoples, those who have lived in Australia over generations and migrant communities.